rustsbi/rustsbi/README.md

 Yes, you can!
 RustSBI strictly follows RISC-V SBI standard.
 All features are prepares for all programming languages, as long as they support RISC-V SBI defined calling convention.

-If your kernel language supports other SBI implementations, typically it will support RustSBI in the same way.
+If your kernel language supports other SBI implementations, usually it will support RustSBI in the same way.

 ## Talks and documents